commercialhaskell/sig-service/README.md

             Vault will remain permanently sealed.

     -   Unseal all the Vault pods

+        You can't use Vault until you unseal every node.
+This requires that you enter 3 of the above keys on every node.

             for i in $(seq 3); do
                 with-proxy vault $i for j in $(seq 3); do vault unseal; done